realrate/Causing/README.md

 ## Start your own Model

 When starting `python -m causing.examples example` after cloning / downloading the Causing repository you will find the example results described above in the _output_ folder.
-They are given as PDF files and the single graphs are also provided as PNG files for further use.
+The results are saved in SVG files.

 See `causing/examples` for the code generating these examples.

 To run a model, you have to provide the following information, as done in the example code below:

 - Define all your model variables as SymPy symbols.
-- In _define_equations_ define a python SymPy function containing the model equations and returning them in topological order, that is, in order of computation.
+- Provide the model equations in topological order, that is, in order of computation.
 Note that in Sympy some operators are special, e.g. Max() instead of max().
-- In _model_dat_, the dictionary to be returned, further specify
+- Then the model is specified with:
-    - _xvars_: exogenous variables corresponding to data _xdat_
+    - _xvars_: exogenous variables in desired order
     - _yvars_: endogenous variables in topological order
-    - _ymvars_: set of manifest / observed endogenous variables corresponding to data _ymdat_
+    - _equations_: previously defined equations
     - _final_var_: the final variable of interest used for mediation effects

-    - _show_nr_indiv_: to show individual effects only for the first individuals set this variable to a value smaller than the sample size, saves computation time
+- To simulate data, we have to provide simulation parameters as in:
+  - _ymvars_: manifest / observed endogenous variables
+  - _xmean_true_: mean of exogenous data
+  - _sigx_theo_: true scalar error variance of xvars
+  - _sigym_theo_: true scalar error variance of ymvars
+  - _rho_: true correlation within y and within x vars
+  - _tau_: no. of simulated observations

-    - _dir_path_: directory path where the output is written to
+- In _estimate_input_, the dictionary to be returned, further specify
+  - _ymvars_: manifest endogenous variables
-- load your data _xdat_ and _ymdat_.
+  - _ymdat_: manifest endogenous data
+  - _estimate_bias_: estimate equation biases, for model validation
+  - _alpha_: regularization parameter, is estimated if None
+  - _dof_: effective degrees of freedom, corresponding to alpha

 In the example case the python SymPy function looks like this: